yochaigal/cairn/wip/2e/forest-seeds.md

 At the forest edge is a dead **campfire** with piles of dark gray **bedding** laid out close by.
 Plants, flowers, and other **flora** grow thickly over the campsite.
 A **trail** to the **North** leads into the forest.

-- **Campfire**: The remaining wood is stained a deep gray and very cold to the touch and as hard as iron.
+- **Campfire**: The remaining wood is stained a deep gray, is very cold to the touch, and is as hard as iron.
 - **Bedding**: Splinters of gray wood are stuck in the cloth.
   - Icy cold to the touch.
 The space beneath the cloth is partly blue and red, but gray circles grow out of the wood flecks.
 - **Flora**: Rare and unique species not common to these parts.